 These are quite common for the first 1 or 2 days after receiving the injection.

-It usually settles within a few days.
+They usually settle within a few days.

 Rest and drink plenty of fluids.